almostearthling/when-command-docs/contributing.rst

 7. most of the times, entries in drop down combo boxes (such as condition types) *can* be somewhat longer than the English counterpart
 8. keep dialog box names short
-9. *button* labels *must* follow existing translations every time it is
+9. *button* labels *must* follow commonly used translations every time it is
    possible: for example, the *Reload* button is present in many applications and the most common translation should be preferred
 10. menu entries that have common counterparts (such as *About...*,